Loveeeeeee Song: Composition

-"Loveeeeeee Song" is a "druggy slab of sci-fi" R&B song and is also the fifth track on the album.
+"Loveeeeeee Song" is a "druggy slab of sci-fi" R&B song and is also the fifth track on the album, with a length of four minutes and sixteen seconds.
 Co-producer Luney Tunez spoke about the process of working on it.
 In an interview with Complex he stated, "that was one of the beats I really don't like.
 It wasn't one of my favorites.
 When I made it, I was in the mindset of being real, melodic, laid back, and sexy."
-He further added that from the beginning he was aware that the song will be a "pop-female record" and that he also didn't want to put too many instruments in it.
+He further added that from the beginning he was aware that the song would be a "pop-female record" and that he also didn't want to put too many instruments in it.
 Luney Tunez labeled it as one of the favorite songs that he has ever produced.

-In an interview for MTV News, Future spoke about collaborating with Rihanna, "They wanted a more uptempo record, so I sent four or five records, and I left the last record.
+In an interview for MTV News, Future spoke about collaborating with Rihanna: "They wanted a more uptempo record, so I sent four or five records, and I left the last record.
 It was more like a ballad, and I left it."
 He further revealed that the original title of the song was "Love & Affection", however, Rihanna's mentor Jay-Z changed it to "Love Song" and added two additional 'e's becoming "Loveee Song".
-Seth Firkins recorded the music for "Loveeeeeee Song" together with Future's vocals at Triangle Studios in Atlanta, Georgia.
-Rihanna's vocals were recorded by Marcus Tovar and Kuk Harrell at Westlake Recording Studios in Los Angeles, California, while it was mixed by Manny Marroquin at Larrabee Studios in Burbank, California.
-Harrell also handled production of Rihanna's vocals.
-All instrumentation and programming was carried out by Future who appears as courtesy of Epic Records.

 The song starts with Future "slow-rolling track singing in his computerized drawl" the lyrics, "I don't want to give you the wrong impression, I need love and affection" and croons before Rihanna starts singing, "I want you now, I want you now."
 It ends with him saying "L O V E E E and affection".
 The song was composed in the key of B♭major and set in common time signature, and has a moderately fast tempo of 116 beats per minute.
 Rihanna and Future's vocals span from the low note of F_{3} to the high note of F_{5}.